Best Protein Powder for Muscle Mass Gain

 Clinical Evidence:

-- 34% reduction in muscle protein breakdown vs placebo during sleep (British Journal of Nutrition, 2019)
+- 34% reduction in muscle protein breakdown vs placebo during sleep (Trommelen et al., British Journal of Nutrition, 2019)

 - When combined with whey, increases total daily muscle protein synthesis by 22%